• Home

 These are our terms:

-A Foal In Utero is price is $1000 on all our foals: A deposit of $300.00 will hold the foal for you until birth, then another $400 is due when your foal is born the balance is due when the foal is 4 months old and weaned (your choice to make monthly payments or wait and pay the balance when your foal is weaned)... you will receive the APHA or AQHA paperwork when the balance has been paid in full on your foal (you can choose the name and we will pay the fees to register this foal before he/she is 2 months old) ...
+A Foal In Utero is price is $2200 on all our foals: A deposit of $ 500.00 will hold the foal for you until birth, then another $500 is due when your foal is born the balance is due when the foal is 4 months old and weaned (your choice to make monthly payments or wait and pay the balance when your foal is weaned)... you will receive the APHA or AQHA paperwork when the balance has been paid in full on your foal (you can choose the name) ...
 Unless other arrangements have been made you are responsible for picking up your foal.
 If arranged ahead of time delivery may be available for an additional fee.